ogrisel/scbc-testing-doc-packaging/testing/exercises/03/README.md

 1. Add new tests to check that `interaction` can optionally accept numpy arrays as input arguments.

-   Update the implementation to make the tests pass.

    You can use:

    ```python